m3g/BlockAverage.jl/README.md

 ### Data that is time-correlated

 The data above is not correlated in the input `x` vector.
 If the data is correlated, one can observe that in the dependence of the estimates of the average and error from the data.
-One can genereate a test data set using:
+One can generate a test data (sort of a monte-carlo simulation of a particle in an harmonic well) set using:

 ```
-julia> x = BlockAverage.test_data(10_000);
+julia> x = BlockAverage.test_data(1_000);

 ```
 Which in this run produced: